Andre Tippett: College career

-Professional football
+Professional career

-Tippett was drafted by the New England Patriots in the 2nd round of the 1982 NFL Draft.
+Tippett was selected by the New England Patriots in the 2nd round of the 1982 NFL draft.

-Tippett is a member of the NFL’s 1980s all-decade team and was selected to five Pro Bowls in his career, earning the nod in five straight seasons from 1984–88.
+Tippett is a member of the NFL's 1980s all-decade team and was selected to five Pro Bowls in his career, earning the nod in five straight seasons from 1984 to 1988.

-From 1984–85, Tippett recorded the highest two-season sack total by a linebacker in NFL history, totaling 35.0 sacks during the two seasons.
+From 1984 to 1985, Tippett recorded the highest two-season sack total by a linebacker in NFL history, totaling 35.0 sacks during the two seasons.
 His 18.5 sacks in 1984 are the third most by any linebacker in a single season, while his 16.5 sacks in 1985 are tied for the sixth most by any linebacker in NFL history.

-Tippett holds the Patriots’ franchise record with 100.0 career sacks.
+Tippett holds the Patriots' franchise record with 100.0 career sacks.
 He also owns the top three single-season sack performances in Patriots history (18.5 in 1984, 16.5 in 1985 and 12.5 in 1987).

 He ranked seventh on the all-time sacks list, and third among linebackers, at the time of his retirement following the 1993 season.
 Over his career, Tippett recorded 100 sacks in 151 games, an average of 0.662 sacks per game.
 The mark currently ranks fourth in NFL history among linebackers.

 After not recording a sack as a rookie in 1982, Tippett finished either first or second on the team in sacks in each of his final 10 seasons.
 He led the team in sacks six times and finished second on the team four times.
 Tippett recorded 30 multiple-sack games in his career and sacked a total of 41 different quarterbacks.
-Tippett recovered 18 opponents’ fumbles during his career, tying him for first on the Patriots’ all-time list (Steve Nelson).
+Tippett recovered 18 opponents' fumbles during his career, tying him for first on the Patriots' all-time list (Steve Nelson).
 He also forced 17 fumbles in his career.